phy5ics/tripwire-rb/README.md

 # tripwire-rb
-Meshtastic PaxCounter Tripwire MQTT Broker
+Meshtastic PaxCounter MQTT Broker implemented in Ruby.
+It is a direct port of a Python implementation at https://github.com/OutandBack/mac-tripwire-meshtastic.